Automattic nabs Vivint CFO to chase steep revenue growth

 Automattic was valued at $3 billion at its recent round of funding, which was spearheaded entirely by Salesforce’s venture capital arm.
 While Automattic hasn’t given any indication of whether it plans to go public, there are signs it is at least thinking along those lines — even if increasing its revenues is a shorter-term priority.

-Vivint, which was acquired by Blackstone back in 2012 for $2 billion, is currently in the process of becoming a public entity via a merger with another company, called Mosaic Acquisition Corp.
+Vivint, which was acquired by Blackstone back in 2012 for $2 billion, is currently in the process of becoming a public entity via a merger with another company, called Mosaic Acquisition.
 Vivint also already claims north of $1 billion in revenue each year, with Davies — who joined as CFO in 2013 — presumably having played a notable part in that growth.
 Prior to Vivint, Davies worked for more than a decade at Dell, where he served in various roles, including CFO for Dell’s Global Consumer Group, a multi-billion dollar business in its own right.

 While Automattic and Mullenweg are best known for the WordPress brand, including the for-profit WordPress.com and open source content management system (CMS) WordPress — which Mullenweg kickstarted — the company offers an extensive range of tools and services.
 These include Tumblr, which it recently purchased; long-form content platform Longreads; note-taking app Simplenote; ecommerce plugin WooCommerce; and a new suite of products called Happy Tools, designed for companies with a globally distributed workforce.
 Automattic itself is one of a number of high-profile companies that have sidestepped traditional headquarters and offices to allow employees to work entirely remotely.

 “Automattic is creating the operating system for the web, from websites to ecommerce to social networks,” Mullenweg added.
-“I’m excited about working alongside such an experienced leader day-to-day, to build one of the defining technology companies of this era.”
+“I’m excited about working alongside such an experienced leader day to day, to build one of the defining technology companies of this era.”